MicrosoftDocs/azure-docs/articles/azure-resource-manager/templates/deployment-script-template.md

 - **Deployment script principal**: This principal is only required if the deployment script needs to authenticate to Azure and call Azure CLI/PowerShell.
 There are two ways to specify the deployment script principal:

   - Specify a user-assigned managed identity in the `identity` property (see [Sample templates](#sample-templates)).
 When specified, the script service calls `Connect-AzAccount -Identity` before invoking the deployment script.
 The managed identity must have the required access to complete the operation in the script.
 Currently, only user-assigned managed identity is supported for the `identity` property.
-To login with a different identity, use the second method in this list.
+To log in with a different identity, use the second method in this list.
   - Pass the service principal credentials as secure environment variables, and then can call [Connect-AzAccount](/powershell/module/az.accounts/connect-azaccount) or [az login](/cli/azure/reference-index#az_login) in the deployment script.

   If a managed identity is used, the deployment principal needs the **Managed Identity Operator** role (a built-in role) assigned to the managed identity resource.